imagej/imagej.github.io/_pages/Landmark_Correspondences.md

 The non-linear non-invertible transformations as estimated using the Moving Least Squares method are rendered through a mesh of triangles whose resolution is a parameter of the plugin, see [Interactive Moving Least Squares](Interactive_Moving_Least_Squares "wikilink") for an intuitive explanation.

-{% capture title%}
- Two snapshots from the ImageJ Conference 2008 registered into each other using an affine transformation as estimated from automatically extracted Feature Correspondences.
-{% endcapture %}
-{% include thumbnail src='/images/pages/Transform Roi-linear.jpg' title=title %}
-{% capture title%}
- A photograph and a cartoon registered into each other using the Moving Least Squares method and a similarity transformation as estimated from manually set landmark correspondences.
+{% include thumbnail src='/images/pages/Transform Roi-linear.jpg' title='Two snapshots from the ImageJ Conference 2008 registered into each other using an affine transformation as estimated from automatically extracted Feature Correspondences.'%} {% include thumbnail src='/images/pages/Transform Roi-mls.jpg' title='A photograph and a cartoon registered into each other using the Moving Least Squares method and a similarity transformation as estimated from manually set landmark correspondences.'%}
-{% endcapture %}
-{% include thumbnail src='/images/pages/Transform Roi-mls.jpg' title=title %}

 [Category:Plugins](Category_Plugins "wikilink") [Category:Transform](Category_Transform "wikilink") [Category:Registration](Category_Registration "wikilink")